Google, Twitter and the iPad all started as "dumb" business ideas no one believed in.

-Chris Dixon is a venture capitalist who invests in start-ups and co-founded Hunch, a website acquired by eBay in 2011 for $80 million.
+Chris Dixon is a venture capitalist who invests in startups and co-founded Hunch, a website acquired by eBay in 2011 for $80 million.
 According to Business Insider, Dixon thinks some of the best business ideas actually start out sounding pretty dumb.

 Here are some examples of stupid business ideas that turned out to be pretty smart.
-Or shall we say, "Beanie Baby smart," but with greater growth potential?
+Or shall we say, "Beanie Baby smart" but with greater growth potential?
 All of these companies started small and grew, grew, grew!

-Well before Google became a verb, there were about 20 search engines, including Yahoo.
+Before Google became a verb, there were about 20 search engines, including Yahoo.
 Google was not only late to the game, it was late at a time when web search wasn't considered a good business model.
 Why would you base a business on a website that sent traffic to other sites?
 Because you can charge advertisers a lot of money to reach searchers.

 When the iPad was first announced in 2010, people made jokes that it sounded like a sanitary napkin.
 Media and financial analysts couldn't see why anyone would want one.
 Today, Apple continues to have the largest share of the tablet market it created.

 Yes, that's a catchphrase from one the top-grossing films of all time (Forrest Gump), which, on the surface, seemed like a pretty stupid premise.
 What film audience would pay to watch a mentally slow character for two hours?
 The joke remains on the studio executives who passed on the script.